Trauma, the Nervous System & Family Constellations

 recognizing survival patterns

-acknowledging unresolved trauma
+acknowledging unresolved trauma and loss

 restoring healthier boundaries

-improved emotional regulation
+greater emotional regulation

 stronger boundaries

-deeper connection to themselves and others
+deeper connection with themselves and others

 A Grounded Perspective